mead-ml/xpctl/README.md

 ### Usage

 In `mead` we have separate **tasks** such as classify or tagger.
-Each 1task can have multiple **experiments**, each corresponding to a model or different hyperparameters of the same model.
+Each task can have multiple **experiments**, each corresponding to a model or different hyperparameters of the same model.
 An experiment is uniquely identified by the id.
 The configuration for an experiment is uniquely identified by hash(_sha1_) of the config file.

 After an experiment is done, use `xpctl` to report the results to a database server.
 Then use it to analyze, compare and export your experimental results.